Avocarrot/android-adapters/README.md

 ===

 #### Native
-For Native Ad units (such as `List`, `Feed` in Avocarrot's Dashboard) you need to include the following lines of code:
+For Native Ad Units (such as `List`, `Feed` in Avocarrot's Dashboard) you need to include the following lines of code:

 **Custom Event Class**
 ```java